 Funeral services will be private.
 In lieu of flowers, memorial contributions may be made to the International Myeloma Foundation or the Hearing Loss Association of America.

-To plant a tree in memory of Robert Joseph Klem, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Robert Joseph Klem, please visit our floral store.